Simeur99/Flask_Healthcare_Application/README.md

 2. Launch Jupiter by running 'jupyter notebook'.
 A browser window will open.

 ### MongoDB Setup Instructions
-1. Download either the community version or set up a MongoDB Atlas.
+1. Set up a MongoDB Atlas account at https://www.mongodb.com/try.
 2. Follow the setup prompt and retrieve a connection string.
 3. Create a .env file in the project folder and assign the string to the 'uri' variable (uri=connectionstring).